 Attendance Matters

-During the early elementary years, children are gaining basic social and academic skills critical to ongoing academic and social success.
-Research shows that frequent absences is clearly associated with poor achievement, truancy in middle school, and more serious consequences in high school (frustration, school suspension, credit loss, school dropout, legal trouble, substance abuse, fewer career choices and lower paying jobs).
+During the early elementary years, children gain basic social and academic skills critical to ongoing success.
+Research shows frequent absences are clearly associated with poor achievement, truancy in middle school, and more serious consequences in high school, including frustration, suspension, credit loss, dropout, legal trouble, substance abuse, fewer career choices, and lower-paying jobs.

 Absent students:

-students develop the attitude that school isn’t that important.
+- Develop the attitude that school isn’t important.

-miss hands-on experiments and inquiry lessons.
-They fall behind in the inquiry process and struggle to build upon their missed learning.
+- Miss hands-on experiments and inquiry lessons, falling behind in the inquiry process and struggling to build upon missed learning.

-who miss one week of school tend to have 2-3 weeks of lost learning, therefore impacting the amount of learning time in a school year.
+- Who miss one week of school tend to have 2-3 weeks of lost learning, reducing overall learning time in the school year.

 The Bottom Line

-Consistent attendance is like a book: If you miss chapters 3, 8, and 12, how can you understand what’s going on in the story?
-When students miss school, they are missing valuable instruction – in multiple content areas – that simply cannot be replaced, making complete understanding difficult to achieve.
+Consistent attendance is like a book: if you miss chapters 3, 8, and 12, how can you understand the story?
+When students miss school, they lose valuable instruction across multiple content areas that cannot be replaced, making full understanding difficult.

-There are only 171 instructional days each year for elementary students, and as you can see, attendance does matter!
+There are only 171 instructional days each year for elementary students, so attendance truly matters.

 Early Pick-Up from School

-We discourage students from being picked up during school hours, except for illness or emergencies.
-If a student must be picked up, however, a note should be sent to the child’s teacher and the parent must sign the child out through the office.
-Due to high volume in the office at the end of the day, we ask that you not check out your student after 3:00 p.m.
-Please call the office when you are on your way.
-Students will only be released to parents from the office.
-You will be asked to show your identification.
+We discourage picking up students during school hours except for illness or emergencies.
+If a student must be picked up early, please send a note to the child’s teacher and sign the child out through the office.
+Due to high volume at the end of the day, please do not check out your student after 3 p.m.
+Call the office when you are on your way.
+Students will only be released to parents from the office, and you will be asked to show identification.

 Planning an Absence

-Please fill out the Absence Notification Form and return the form to the school office when you know in advance of an absence.
+Please fill out the Absence Notification Form and return it to the school office when you know in advance of an absence.